Xiang Jingyu

+Xiang sought to unite the various women's movements in China around women workers and principles of anti-imperialism.
+She worked to support labor strikes including those which were part of the May Thirtieth Movement.

+In 1928, the Kuomintang (KMT) arrested and executed her.

 Early life

 Xiang Jingyu was born in Xupu, Hunan province on 4 September 1895.
 Her father was Xiang Ruiling, may have been of the Tujia ethnicity, a successful businessman, and her mother was Deng Yugui, who died when Xiang Jingyu was young.
 She had ten siblings.
 Xiang Jingyu's one brother, Xiang Xianyue, who had studied in Japan, was a leader of Tongmenghui in West Hunan.
 Xiang Xianyue founded a primary school in Wenchangge in 1903.
 Xiang Jingyu (then named Xiang Junxian) attended this school because of the influence of her brother and became the first girl who studied in a school in the imperial era of China.
+Xiang Jingyu was versed in both classical education and modern education.

-Xiang Jingyu went to Changsha in 1911 after the downfall of Qing Dynasty with the Xinhai Revolution.
+Xiang Jingyu went to Changsha after the downfall of Qing dynasty with the 1911 Revolution.
 She renamed herself Xiang Jingyu and attended the First Provincial Women's Normal School of Hunan, but then left this school and attended Zhou Nan Women's School.
 In this period, Xiang Jingyu was concerned with state affairs.
-When the humiliating “Twenty-One Demands” was signed, she and other students made speeches in the streets, hoping to wake the patriotic enthusiasm of Chinese people.
+When the humiliating Twenty-One Demands was signed, she and other students made speeches in the streets, hoping to wake the patriotic enthusiasm of Chinese people.
 After graduating from Zhou Nan Women's School, Xiang Jingyu went back to her hometown.
 She thought that education could rescue China, so she founded Xupu Primary School under the support of some local progressives.
 As the principal of this school, she employed some progressive youths as teachers.
 What the difference was compared to most other schools was that her school taught new knowledge and new ideas.
 At the beginning, there was only one class and dozens of students.
 However, the numbers of students expanded quickly and reached up to 300.

+In 1918, a warlord in Xupu named Zhou Zhelan proposed to marry Xiang and Xiang's father consented to the proposal.
+Xiang refused, stating that she would "marry the nation and be celibate for life."

-When the New Citizen's Academic Association was founded in Hunan by Mao Zedong and Cai Hesen in April 1918, Xiang Jingyu wanted to make a career outside.
+In 1919, Xiang joined the New Citizen Study Society, which had been founded by Mao Zedong and Cai Hesen.
 So Xiang Jingyu went to Beijing, and paid a visit to Mr. Cai Yuanpei, the principle of Peking University.
 In Beijing, Xiang Jingyu met with Cai Hesen and had a good relationship with him.

-In July 1919, Xiang Jingyu was invited by Cai Hesen to go to Changsha, and carry out Hunan's work-study movement in France.
-On December, Xiang Jingyu, Cai Hesen, Cai Chang, Cai Hesen's mother and other persons went to France and became part-time Chinese students.
-Xiang Jingyu attended the Montargis Women's University.
-When she studied in Montargis, she read many of Marx’s works, and developed a belief in Marxism and Communism.
-In May 1920, Xiang Jingyu married Cai Hesen.

-When Xiang Jingyu studied in France, she was concerned with the conditions of the world and China.
-On 26 May 1920, she wrote about problems with women’s liberation and reforming Chen Duxiu’s magazine New Youth.
-In this article, she voiced the opinion that women’s liberation must be combined with the remoulding of society.